alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 > Institutions don’t have that luxury.
 > Where it fits: as a subsection under “the rot” (format + interaction preservation), or as an additional major section (“The illusion of reproducibility”).

+You discuss timelines but not the systems behind them.
+Algorithms determine:
+what you see
+when you see it
+what gets buried
+what trends
+Preserving posts isn’t the same as preserving the algorithmic environment.

+## 3. The Ephemera: what about stories, live streams, or disappearing content?

+Ephemeral formats are increasingly central to social life, but are the least preservable.
+Stories, TikTok Lives, Twitch VODs, Spaces, Fleets… all vanish by design.
+Perfectly fits the theme of “you experience it, but do you preserve it?”

 ## The Ledger: can you prove a post is what it claims to be?

 > 1. The problem of verifying authenticity (provenance, integrity, and trust)